You find any outstanding Dallas County criminal warrants for your arrest by calling the Sheriff’s Department.

 First, try not to panic.
 If you found the outstanding warrant online, the information may not be correct.
 This is especially true if you found the information on a website not run by the Sheriff’s Department.
 Court statuses change constantly; therefore, counties do not often update information as promptly as needed.
 The information may not be accurate or updated properly to show that the warrant has been resolved.

 If you think the information is accurate, get in touch with a criminal defense lawyer.
-They can help you determine your next move and guide you through the process.
+A DWI attorney in Dallas, TX can help you determine your next move and guide you through the process.

 Get a Free Case Consultation in Texas

 Consult with a lawyer in Texas who will be able to determine whether there are any outstanding warrants, where and when it was filed, and then, come up with a strategy to handle the issue.
 Even the initial consultation with a criminal attorney in Dallas, TX, can be highly beneficial as the fog of bureaucracy dissipates.